natsuki14/angular-cordova/README.md

 * Load your app as fast as possible, no need to wait for deviceready

 ## Installation
-This package is distributed as source files and not as a library, because of this you have to add the source files to your tsconfig.json file:
+This package is distributed as source files and not as a library, because of this you need to add the files to your tsconfig.json file:

 ```
 {